What Goes In The Yellow Recycling Bin?

 Items with stuff still in them

-Empty and clean is the mantra when it comes to good recycling practices!
-Wash out any remnants of food or, for example bathroom items like soap, conditioner and shampoo, before you put the empty container in the recycling bin.
+Empty and rinsed is the mantra when it comes to good recycling practices!
+Wash or scrape out any remnants of food or, for example bathroom items like soap, conditioner and shampoo, before you put the empty container in the recycling bin.
 This helps to prevent contamination and improve recycling rates.
+It’ll also stop your recycling bin at home from smelling funky and attracting pests.

 Plastic lids